 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

-Risk of violent crime (armed robbery and sexual assault) exists throughout the country, especially in remote areas and on the hillside stairways connecting neighborhoods in Praia and other cities or towns.
+Moderate risk of violent crime (armed robbery, home robbery, and sexual assault) exists throughout the country, especially in remote areas and on the hillside stairways connecting neighborhoods in Praia and other cities or towns, and on the tourist islands of Sal and Boavista.

-High risk of petty crime exists throughout the country, especially in crowded places (including markets, festivals, street fairs, and public gatherings).
+High risk of petty crime exists throughout the country, especially in crowded places (including markets, festivals, street fairs, and public gatherings), particularly on São Vicente Island and in Praia on Santiago island.

 The rainy season is from August through October.
 Floods, mudslides, and landslides may occur.